 (11) The chairperson of, or a member designated by,

-the Statewide Independent Living Council established under Section 12a of the Disabled Persons Rehabilitation Act.
+the Statewide Independent Living Council established under Section 12a of the Rehabilitation of Persons with Disabilities Act.

 the Blind Services Planning Council established under Section 7 of the Bureau for the Blind Act.

 (13) The vocational rehabilitation administrator, as

 The Council shall select a Chairperson.

 member shall be a senior citizen age 60 or over, and at least one member shall be at least 18 but not more than 25 years old.
 A majority of the

 Council members shall not be employees of the Department of Human Services.